iOS17/sideloadly/README.md

 ![Sideloadly iOS for iOS 18, iOS 17 and below installation Guide](https://github.com/user-attachments/assets/3f585b80-5192-43d7-8b08-c8f9dc731c58)

-- Tap on the Install button(The process will take some time)
+- Step 05: Tap on the Install button(The process will take some time)
-- Finally, check your iDevice App Library section to open the Installed iPA file.
+- Step 06: Finally, could you check your iDevice App Library section to open the Installed iPA file?
-- First, verify your iCloud certificate in the iPhone settings app.
+- Step 07: Verify your iCloud certificate in the iPhone settings app.
 To do that, open the iPhone Settings App > General > VPN & Device Management > Tap on your iCloud Email address and Tap the Verify App button.

+## Alternative  / Online Alternative Tools for Sideloadly

+To sign an iPA file with the sideload tool, we need a PC, so most iOS users like to install iPA files instantly without using another device.
+So here are the best Sideloadly alternative tools:

+**### Esign Patcher**

+Esign Patcher: Esign Patcher is an iPA pulper signing tool installed online without using a PC.
+Also, you can sign an unlimited number of iPA files till the certificate is valid.
+You can use the esign patch app using your Apple ID and password, but you need to have an Apple Developer or Distributors Certificate to fix the revoke issues. ([Buy VIP Developer Certificate For free](https://udidmaster.com))

 ## Sideloadly Features
 - No Jailbreak required!
 Sideloadly was built for Non-Jailbroken devices in mind